- 11.58k views

 - Take a day trip to El Bolson and try the famous cheese and beer of the region.

 - Admire Nahuel Huapi National Park and the melted glaciers at Lake Nahuel Huapi.

 Sitting within the northern sector of the Los Glaciares National Park in Argentina’s Santa Cruz region, the colorful village of El Chaltén boasts trails and rich mountaineering heritage that have gathered climbers from around the world.
-Founded in 1985, El Chaltén is a frontier town flourished in the hippie and quaint way of life.
+Founded in 1985, going to El Chaltén will introduce you to a town that is flourished in the hippie and quaint way of life.
 El Chaltén has increasingly become a destination for those seeking a true off-the-beaten-path experience.

 - Trek out to Mount Fitz Roy and catch a glimpse of Laguna de Los Tres.